 CONCLUSIONS

-Precise control of B formation is pressure transduc.
-The use of a BNC structure for high precision B nucleation and pressure tracking demonstrated.
-Further sensor characterization under varying environments (electrolyte composition, temperature, pH) is underway.
+Precise control of B formation is essential in pressure transduction based on B response to pressure variations.
+The use of a BNC structure for high precision B nucleation and pressure tracking using the localized B in an adjacent microchannel was demonstrated.
+Generated Bs were stable (> 15 min) and the new sensor geometry allowed improved sensitivity over the previous circular chamber design.
+Further sensor characterization under varying environments (electrolyte composition, temperature, and pH) is underway.

 ACKNOWLEDGEMENTS

 This work was funded by the NSF under award number ECCS-1231994.
-The authors would like to thank Mr J Nishida, Mr A Jibodu, and the members of the USC Biomedical Microsystems Laboratory for their assistance.
+An OAI Model 30 light source and mask aligner were used for the fabrication.
+The authors would like to thank Mr. J. Nishida, Mr. A. Jibodu, and the members of the USC Biomedical Microsystems Laboratory for their assistance.

 REFERENCES